Written by Taher Kameli & Chathan Vemuri

 At one time, the famous words associated with the Statue of Liberty – “Give me your tired, your poor, your huddled masses yearning to breathe free” – truly exemplified the attitude of the US government toward immigration.
 However, under the Trump administration, these words would appear to describe the immigration policies of another country, as the Trump administration takes action on a regular basis to restrict the rights of immigrants.
-This point was evidenced again by the news that the Trump administration intends to end the use of in-person interpreters at certain immigration hearings.
+This point was evidenced again by the news that the Trump administration intends to end the use of in-person interpreters at certain immigration hearings

-This action was announced by the Justice Department at a training session for immigration judges in June.
+Nonetheless, this action was announced by the Justice Department at a training session for immigration judges in June.
 It specifically relates to the provision of in-person interpreters at so-called “master calendar” hearings.
 These are the first hearings that undocumented immigrants typically receive in the United States; at these hearings, immigration judges meet with undocumented immigrants, usually dozens of them, in rapid succession to schedule their cases and to advise them of their rights.

 In place of in-person interpreters at these “master calendar” hearings, a video recorded in multiple languages would be played, advising immigrants of their rights and the course of the proceedings.
 However, if an immigrant would have questions, or want to make comments to the judge, or if the judge would want confirmation that an immigrant understood the hearing, no in-person interpreter would be available to assist with communications.

 The new “video instead of in-person interpreter” plan (expected to commence by the middle of July) was supported by the Justice Department as a cost-saving measure.
 A Justice Department official (who was not authorized to speak on the record) described the new plan as “part of an effort to be good stewards of (the department’s) limited resources”.